rahulmk19/rahulmk19/README.md

 Experienced Java Backend Developer with expertise in Java, Spring Boot, and RESTful APIs.
 Successfully delivered collaborative projects while demonstrating strong problem-solving skills.
 A valuable team player with excellent communication skills.
 Ready to contribute impactful solutions to backend development.
 I love exploring new technologies and building web applications that make a positive impact.

+---

+# 💼 Experience:

+### MatreComm Technologies
+**Software Engineer**
+_June 2024 - October 2024_

+- Developed and optimized backend systems using **MongoDB**, **C++**, **Spring Boot**, **Java**, and **MySQL**, adhering to best practices for performance and scalability.
+- Utilized **CMake** and **Maven** for build configuration, enhancing project scalability and efficiency in server-side applications.
+- Contributed to database management and performance tuning, supporting robust data handling and efficient SQL query execution.
+- Collaborated with cross-functional teams to translate requirements into reliable backend solutions, ensuring seamless integration with frontend components.

+---

 ## 🌐 Socials:
 <p align="left">